 Even the extraction method is different.
 Hemp seed oil is cold-pressed from the seeds, and CBD oil uses heat in its extraction process.

-Final Verdict: Hemp Oil vs CBD?
+Final Verdict: Hemp Oil vs. CBD?

 When discussing which is the better option, it depends on what the use of the product is.

-Both, by law, contain less than 0.3 percent THC so neither will give you a feeling of intoxication.
+Both, by law, contain less than 0.3 percent THC, so neither will give you a feeling of intoxication.
 This only comes from marijuana that contains higher amounts of THC.
-CBD oil with trace amounts of THC is often referred to as full spectrum CBD oil.
+CBD oil with trace amounts of THC is often referred to as full-spectrum CBD oil.

 Anyone that is looking for a healthy, all-natural supplement may take a look at hemp seed oil.
 It contains several essential vitamins and minerals.
 Some health food stores carry it next to flaxseed and fish oil.
 You can add it to salad dressings, smoothies, or even take a drop orally.
 On the other hand, CBD oil CBD oil is a better option if you’re looking for a wellness supplement rather than a food supplement.
-If you are trying to decide which oil is better, it comes down to the reason you are using it and the effects you expect to get.
+If you are trying to decide which oil is better, it comes down to why you are using it and the effects you expect to get.